dell/ansible-powerflex/docs/modules/nvme_host.rst

 ----------

   max_num_paths (optional, str, None)
     Maximum number of paths per volume.
-Used to create/modify the NVMe host.
+Used to create or modify the NVMe host.

   max_num_sys_ports (optional, str, None)
     Maximum number of ports per protection domain.
-Used to create/modify the NVMe host.
+Used to create or modify the NVMe host.

   nqn (optional, str, None)
     NQN of the NVMe host.
-Used to create/get/modify the NVMe host.
+Used to create, get or modify the NVMe host.

   nvme_host_name (optional, str, None)
     Name of the NVMe host.

-    Specify either :emphasis:`nvme\_host\_name`\ , :emphasis:`nqn` for create/get/rename operation.
+    Specify either :emphasis:`nvme\_host\_name`\ , :emphasis:`nqn` for create, get or rename operation.

   nvme_host_new_name (optional, str, None)
     New name of the NVMe host.
 Used to rename the NVMe host.

-  state (True, str, None)
+  state (optional, str, present)
     State of the NVMe host.